jabolina/ts-ds/README.md

 Following the pseudocode, will leave with an array of buffers containing only the sent data.
 On our implementation dont contain any header transmission (yet).

+#### Serialization

+A service to be used for serialization/deserialization of transmitted buffer using the communication service.
+The serialization will encode will handle simple default values, like strings and numbers but also plain non-recursive objects, like arrays and simples JSONs.

+The serialization creates a buffer with the following schema:

+    [(UInt8)|(Bin*)] -> Serialized fixed width data
+        A

+When serializing values with variable size, like string or arrays, the following schema is:

+    [(UInt8) | (UInt32BE) | (Bin*)] -> Serialized variable width data
+        A           B

+In both cases the field `A` will hold a code to choose the right serializer and on the variable width the field `B` will hold the data length that is being serialized.